bochen0909/mlservice/README.md

-# MLService
+# PyMLService

 A FastAPI-based service for deploying machine learning models with dynamic route registration capabilities.
-MLService provides a flexible and extensible framework for serving ML models through REST APIs.
+PyMLService provides a flexible and extensible framework for serving ML models through REST APIs.

 ## Features